Korean vs Chinese vs Japanese: Know the Differences

 The most apparent difference between these languages is in their featural writing systems.
 Both Korean and Japanese use a combination of ideographic symbols and phonetic symbols (i.e., symbols that represent pronunciation).

-For example, the word for “big” written in Chinese looks very similar to how it sounds, while “big” written in Japanese uses both phonetic characters and ideographic characters (which represent meaning rather than sound).
+For example, the word “big” written in Chinese looks very similar to how it sounds, while “big” written in Japanese uses both phonetic characters and ideographic characters (which represent meaning rather than sound).
 But neither of these writing systems includes an alphabet as we have here in English.

 To read or write any words or sentences written in them, you’ll need to learn to convert these into phonetic scripts using Hiragana for Japanese or Hangul for Korean, depending on which language you’re working with.